-As stated above, the research topics of the BEAGLE Team are centered on the modelisation and simulation of cellular processes.
+As stated above, the research topics of the BEAGLE Team are centered on the modelization and simulation of cellular processes.
 More specifically, we focus on two specific processes that govern cell dynamics and behavior: Evolution and Biophysics.
-This leads to two main topics: computational cell biology and models for genome evolution.

 3.2.
-Computational Cell Biology
+Research axis 1: Computational cellular biochemistry